-During the 2011-2012 academic year, UW engaged in a pilot study using the Critical Thinking Assessment Test (CAT) to assess student learning at the programmatic level.
+Since 2011, UW has used the Critical Thinking Assessment Test (CAT) to assess student learning at the programmatic level.
 The test was initially developed by faculty at Tennessee Tech University.
 It has since been refined by faculty across the nation with the assistance of several National Science Foundation grants.
 The CAT measures critical thinking and real world problem-solving skills.
-Four programs at the university with an identified critical thinking student learning outcome participated in a year long project.
-The units participating were the School of Pharmacy, the School of Social Work, Veterinary Sciences, and the College of Business.
-Each program employed a different methodology for testing students based on their courses and program requirements.
-Nearly 300 UW students were tested last year.

 Unlike other nationally developed tests, the CAT is scored by university faculty.
-Over the year, the Office of Academic Affairs in conjunction with the ECTL, organized several scoring sessions with faculty and staff from the four pilot programs and from other disciplines across the university.
+During the year, the Office of Academic Affairs in conjunction with the ECTL, organizes several scoring sessions with faculty and staff from the seven programs using the CAT and from other disciplines across the university.
 These scoring sessions last approximately eight hours.
 Faculty agreeing to score will need to attend the entire session.
 As appreciation for scoring, UW scorers receive $250 for each all-day scoring session to be used for any kind of professional development activity.

-Faculty interested in learning more about the CAT test or interested in participating in a scoring session should contact Erika Prager at 766-2897 or firstname.lastname@example.org.
-CAT tests will be scored in December 2012, January 2013, and May 2013.
+Faculty interested in learning more about the CAT test or interested in participating in a scoring session should contact Mark Lyford at 766-2897 or firstname.lastname@example.org.
+CAT tests are scored in December and May.